MPAS-Dev/compass/docs/developers_guide/ocean/test_groups/hurricane.rst

 mesh
 ----
 The class
-:py:class:`compass.ocean.tests.hurricane.mesh.dequ120at30cr10rr2.DEQU120at30cr10rr2Mesh`
+:py:class:`compass.ocean.tests.hurricane.mesh.dequ120at30cr10rr2.DEQU120at30cr10rr2BaseMesh`
 defines a step for generating the global regionally refined mesh for the test group.
-It inherits from the :py:class:`compass.ocean.tests.global_ocean.mesh.mesh.MeshStep` and provides the :py:func:`compass.ocean.tests.hurricane.mesh.dequ120at30cr10rr2.DEQU120at30cr10rr2Mesh.build_cell_width_lat_lon()` method to specify the mesh resolution function using the :py:func:`mpas_tools.ocean.coastal_tools.coastal_refined_mesh()` function.
+It inherits from the :py:class:`compass.ocean.mesh.floodplain.FloodplainMeshStep` and provides the :py:func:`compass.ocean.tests.hurricane.mesh.dequ120at30cr10rr2.DEQU120at30cr10rr2BaseMesh.build_cell_width_lat_lon()` method to specify the mesh resolution function using the :py:func:`mpas_tools.ocean.coastal_tools.coastal_refined_mesh()` function.

 lts_regions
 -----------
-The class :py:class:`compass.ocean.tests.hurricane.lts.mesh.LTSRegionsStep` creates a copy of the culled mesh file that additionally includes an array called ``LTSRegion``.
+The class :py:class:`compass.ocean.tests.hurricane.lts.mesh.lts_regions.LTSRegionsStep` creates a copy of the culled mesh file that additionally includes an array called ``LTSRegion``.
 This array has appropriate flags that determine what time-step should be used on a certain cell of the mesh, according to the local-time stepping scheme.